Subscribe to Flock Talk

 The best way to listen to Flock Talk is by subscribing in your podcast app of choice.
 We're listed in Apple Podcasts, Google Podcasts, and Spotify.
 You can also stream or download each episode right here on our website by using the built-in player.
 However, we recommend getting a podcast app and using one of the buttons below to subscribe.

-COVID Stories: The Immediate Impact Of Faculty Research
+COVID Stories: The Story Of Corona Corps

-Class of 2025: Separation Preparation
+Class of 2025: Parent And Family Programs

 MEET YOUR HOST